odoo/documentation/website/optimize/seo.rst

 -  Odoo will automatically update all its links to the new URL.

-- If external websites still points to the old URL, a 301 redirect will be done to route visitors to the new website.
+- If external websites still points to the old URL, a 301 redirect will be done to route visitors to the new address of the page.

 As an example, this URL: